streamich/freestyler/docs/en/how-it-works.md

 Dynamic Infinite Cardinality styles are basically style from Static Infinite Cardinality group but which changed over time.
-This group does not belong to a component type but rather to an individual component instance, because every component can have different values for these styles.
+This group does not belong to a component type but rather to an individual component instance, because every component instance can have different values for these styles.

 Dynamic Infinite Cardinality styles are treated differently depending on whether the component's DOM element is known, whether the styles can be applied as inline styles, and whether CSS Custom